bdanmo/code-quotes/README.md

-# Error Handling in Express
+# Code Quotes

-In this practice session, you’re provided with a very basic Express app.
-To start working on this exercise, download the project files, unzip them, open them up in your preferred text editor, and in the terminal, run `npm install` to install the dependencies.
+Run `npm install` to install the dependencies.
 Then run `npm start` to launch the app.
 And then point your browser to http://localhost:3000 to view the app in the browser.